iuni-cadre/DataPipelineAndProvenanceForCADRE/uspto20220630/README.md

 - schema.sql : the schema scraped and updated, no errors should be received when loading new files as of 11/15/2022

+- export_nodes_edges.sql : Select statements for all nodes/edges for Cadre

 ### Issues Log:
 - Downloads: Following granted tables not showing on data download pages